A pot of U.N. money. Risk-taking officials. A sea of questions.

 The case has become the talk of the U.N. after a series of blog posts by Mukesh Kapila, a former U.N. official who is widely read by diplomats.
 The New York Times reconstructed the story of the lost millions using documents from U.N. auditors, business records and interviews with dozens of people in eight countries.

-A Party in New York
+A party in New York

 The party that began it all was held in 2015 in the antique-filled 5,000-square-foot New York apartment of Gloria Starr Kins — the 95-year-old editor and publisher of a diplomatic society magazine that covers U.N. parties and events.